 Data services provided by the State Climatology Office include:

 - Long-term summaries of temperature and precipitation are available in map and tabular formats.
-The Climate of Minnesota series of technical publications provides an easily used distribution method for these products.

 - Long-term time-series of daily and monthly temperature and precipitation data are available in electronic format.